The benefits to using a foam roller are more than physical. If used as an intuitive tool, you can discover yourself in a new way!

 For me, the answer is in not having an audience, but developing my own yoga and body rolling practice at home.
 It is developing intuition for myself, so that I learn to trust my instincts and trust my body’s messages.
 Developing intuition for myself is taking the time to listen to my body and feel its responses very carefully.

-A beginner should ALWAYS buy a 36 inch foam roller.
-They are much easier to roll on that the 18 inch ones.
+A beginner should ALWAYS buy a 36 inch, full round foam roller.
+They are much easier to roll on than the 18 inch ones.
 Plus you can do so much more on a long foam roller, as my roller exercises show.

 After you get used to the